Introduction

 Make food fun for fussy toddlers

 Let your toddler help in the kitchen.
 They might like dressing up as a mini masterchef or a little star baker - with their very own equipment, apron and chef hat.
-Talk to them about the different colours and textures of the food and get them to show off what they’ve made to the family.
+Talk to them about the different colour, shapes and textures of the food and get them to show off what they’ve made to the family.

 Be positive